benoitealet/capto/README.md

 # capto

+#### Development email testing made easy

 Capto runs a simple SMTP server that captures any messages sent to it and displays it in a web interface.
+No messages are relayed to any email addresses.

 ![Screenshot](https://raw.githubusercontent.com/Flukey/capto/master/docs/screenshots/screenshot.png)